ember-learn/ember-blog/content/the-ember-times-issue-205.md

 👋 Emberistas! 🐹

-ember-template-lint 5.0 released 🧹, EmberConf News 🎤, new addons ✨, Ember 4.0+ upgrade survey 🐹, call for support with TS support in Ember 📦, updated addons 📬, Wacky Tricks We Use in Publishing TypeScript Types ▶️,
+ember-template-lint 5.0 released 🧹, EmberConf News 🎤, new addons ✨, Ember 4.0+ upgrade survey 🐹, call for support with TS support in Ember 📦, updated addons 📬, Wacky Tricks We Use in Publishing TypeScript Types ▶️, a new codemod to migrate addons to v2 format 📣

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>